Dorset-Council-UK/FloodOnlineReportingTool.Contracts/.github/ISSUE_TEMPLATE/feature_request.md

 Outline the approach for implementing the feature.
 Include key components, workflows, or technical considerations.

 ## Additional Context
-Include any relevant details, or references that help explain the feature.
+Include any relevant details or references that help explain the feature.

 ## Diagrams (Optional)
 Include a diagram (e.g., Mermaid) if it helps explain the feature or its components.
 This is optional but recommended for complex workflows.